triggermesh/azure-event-channel/README.md

 Cluster channel provisioner provides Knative channels with [Azure Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/) as messaging backend.

+Create AzureChannel to connect to your Azure account.
+Currently only `hub region` is available for configuration.

+The following happens after channel creation:
+1. Controller connects to Azure account with credentials obtained from secret
+2. Controller creates all needed resources (`EventHub resource group`, `EventHub namespace`, `EventHub` and `SharedAccessPolicy` to connect to created Hub.)
+Note: all the titles are named after AzureChannel EventHubName spec property
+3. When connection is established and all resources are created, dispatcher starts listening to Azure Event Hub and receive events.
+Once event is received it is dispatched among subscribers (if any)
+4. Post message to AzureChannel to send event to related Azure Event Hub.

 ## Generating Code for Custom Controller
 In case of any changes to types for the custom controller, use the following commands to regenerate client and deepcopy files